 NOTE—The above screen captures are for Visio 2013 Enterprise, but both Visio 2013 Standard and Visio 2013 Professional should be compatible.
 For Visio 2016 users, see below for a slight change to the workflow.

-If you’re importing to Visio 2016, then you may run into a "Name" error during Step 5 of Importing your Chart to Visio if you try to upload the .txt file.
+If you’re importing to Visio 2013 or 2016, then you may run into a "Name" error during Step 5 of Importing your Chart to Visio if you try to upload the .txt file.
 To work around this, use Google Sheets to convert the .txt file into an .xls file (avoid using Excel to convert the file, as it will sometimes carry over non-printable characters from the .txt file, which will still cause the error).

 - Open a new spreadsheet in Google Sheets